BiocPy/GenomicRanges/docs/tutorial.md

 # Tutorial

-The package provide classes to represent genomic locations and methods to perform interval based operations. ***Intervals are inclusive on both ends.***
+The package provide classes to represent genomic locations and methods to perform interval based operations. **_Intervals are inclusive on both ends._**

-For detailed description of these methods, checkout [GenomicRanges documentation](https://bioconductor.org/packages/release/bioc/manuals/GenomicRanges/man/GenomicRanges.pdf)
+For detailed description of these methods, checkout [GenomicRanges documentation](https://bioconductor.org/packages/release/bioc/manuals/GenomicRanges/man/GenomicRanges.pdf).

 # Construct a `GenomicRanges` object

 ## Pandas DataFrame

 A common representation in Python is a pandas DataFrame for all tabular datasets.
 One can convert this DataFrame into `GenomicRanges`.

-***Note: The DataFrame must contain columns `seqnames`, `starts` and `ends` to represent genomic coordinates.***
+**_Note: The DataFrame must contain columns `seqnames`, `starts` and `ends` to represent genomic coordinates._**

 ```python
 import genomicranges